nulls0x0/ubuntu-setup/kubuntu-25_10-gaming-setup-guide.md

 vainfo
 ```

-## List Installed Snaps
+## Remove Snaps

-First, check which Snap packages are currently installed on your system:
+If you performed the minimal install, there shouldn't be any snaps installed.
+List the snaps currently installed on your system:

 ```bash
 snap list
 ```

-## Prevent Snapd from Being installed
+## Prevent Snaps from Being installed

 Create an APT preference file to prevent snapd from being reinstalled automatically: